 The On-Demand mode is about seven times more expensive than the equivalent fully utilized Provisioned Capacity mode, but full utilization is very unlikely.
 Depending on the predictability of your workload, utilization on your Provisioned Capacity can be 20% on the low end or 70% on the high end.

 With this background in mind, let's run some calculations.
 In the examples below, we will be looking at how much it costs to write 1 GB of data into DynamoDB.
 First, it will show the costs if using the serverless On-Demand billing mode.
 Then, it will show the costs if using Provisioned Capacity at 100% utilization and at 50% utilization.
 These three estimates help to set the upper and lower bounds for costs as well as a likely scenario.

 In the chart above, we see that even in the ideal scenario where your objects are exactly 1KB (and thus fully consume one WCU) and you get full utilization from your provisioned capacity, you are paying about 18 cents per GB of data written to DynamoDB.
 In a more likely scenario where you're getting 50% utilization and writing half-kilobyte objects, your cost will be $0.72 per GB of data written.
 Many use cases will have per-GB costs that are even higher, such as if you're using On-Demand billing or writing smaller items.

 Now, let's add Momento in for comparison so we can start to see the shape of the cost savings I'm talking about.
-Momento has a simple pricing model of $0.15 per GB of data written or read.
-This means that even in the best case scenario, writes are cheaper to Momento than to DynamoDB.
-In the common scenarios, the cost difference gets even wider.
+Momento has a simple pricing model of $0.50 per GB of data written or read.
+This means a pronounced cost difference in most common scenarios.